section-engineering-education/engineering-education/content/articles/creating-a-scratch-pad-with-jetpack-compose/index.md

 This article will walk the reader through the concept of creating a custom scratchpad in jetpack compose that implements classes such as Path state and drawing tool classes.

 ### Introduction to Compose graphics concepts
-In jetpack compose, graphics like `Canvas` and `Path` are used to make the creation of graphics more enjoyable, easy, and interesting.
+In Jetpack compose, graphics like `Canvas` and `Path` are used to make the creation of graphics more enjoyable, easy, and interesting.

 Canvas is composable which is part of the UI component library.
-It gives the power and ability to draw 2D objects on android screens.
+It gives the power and ability to draw 2D objects on Android screens.
 The path is a Jetpack compose class that is used in conjunction with canvas to show compound geometric pathways made up of straight-line segments, quadratic curves, and cubic curves.

 ### Advantages of Jetpack Compose in creating graphics
 - Compose avoids the problem of state programming by reducing the size of state graphics.
-- Anything draw is always a composable function as expected.
+- Anything drawn is always a composable function as expected.
 - The creation and release of objects in compose are done by graphics APIs.

 ### Getting started